Aviation in World War I: 1918: The Spring Offensive

 The surrender of the Russians and the Treaty of Brest-Litovsk in March 1918, and the resulting release of troops from the Eastern Front gave the Germans a "last chance" of winning the war before the Americans could become effectively involved.
 This resulted in the last great German offensive of the war, the "Spring Offensive", which opened on 21 March.
 The main attack fell on the British front on the assumption that defeat of the British army would result in the surrender of the mutiny-weakened French.

 In the air, the battle was marked by the carefully coordinated use of the Schlachtstaffeln or "battle flights", equipped with the light CL class two seaters built by the Halberstadt and Hannover firms, that had proved so effective in the German counter-attack in early October's Battle of Cambrai.
-The new German fighter aircraft, notably the Fokker D.VII, that might have revived German air superiority in time for this battle had not however reached the Jagdstaffeln in sufficient numbers, despite its own premier on the Western Front in the mid-Spring of 1918.
+The new German fighter aircraft, notably the Fokker D.VII, might have revived German air superiority in time for this battle, but they had not reached the Jagdstaffeln in sufficient numbers, despite the premier of the D.VII on the Western Front in the mid-Spring of 1918.
 As with several offensives on both sides, thorough planning and preparation led to initial success, and in fact to deeper penetration than had been achieved by either side since 1914.
 Many British airfields had to be abandoned to the advancing Germans in a new war of movement.
-Losses of aircraft and their crew were very heavy on both sides – especially to light anti-aircraft fire.
+Losses of aircraft and their crew were very heavy on both sides—especially to light anti-aircraft fire.
 However, by the time of the death of Manfred von Richthofen, the famed Red Baron, on 21 April, the great offensive had largely stalled.
 The new German fighters had still not arrived, and the British still held general air superiority.

 The month of April 1918 began with the consolidation of the separate British RFC and RNAS air services into the Royal Air Force, the first independent air arm not subordinate to its national army or navy.
-By the end of April, the new Fokker, Pfalz and Roland fighters had finally begun to replace the obsolescent equipment of the Jagdstaffeln, but this did not proceed with as much dispatch as it might have, due to increasing shortages of supplies on the side of the Central Powers, and many of the Jastas still flew Albatros D types at the time of the armistice.
+By the end of April, the new Fokker, Pfalz, and Roland fighters had finally begun to replace the obsolescent equipment of the Jagdstaffeln, but this did not proceed with as much dispatch as it might have, due to increasing shortages of supplies on the side of the Central Powers, and many of the Jastas still flew Albatros D types at the time of the armistice.
 The rotary engined Fokker D.VIII and Siemens-Schuckert D.IV, as well as surviving Fokker Triplanes, suffered from poor reliability and shortened engine life due to the Voltol-based oil that was used to replace scarce castor oil – captured and salvaged Allied aircraft (especially Sopwith Camels) were scrounged, not only for engines and equipment, but even for their lubricants.
 Nonetheless, by September, casualties in the RFC had reached the highest level since "Bloody April" – and the Allies were maintaining air superiority by weight of numbers rather than technical superiority.